zupta/slate/source/includes/_create.md

 gst_number | character| gst number for tax purposes pickup_type | character | Acceptable values: "WH" (for warehouse pickup) / "SL" (for seller pickup [marketplace]).
 This value is passed to EcomExpress only vendor_code | character | (optional) vendor code of pickup location.
 If this field is not provided, Clickpost will generate vendor code for the pickup location.
-For Ecom Express this field is passed to them as pickup_location_code to create location tagging isFragile | boolean | true if shipment is Fragile.
+For Ecom Express this field is passed to them as pickup_location_code to create location tagging is_fragile | boolean | true if shipment is fragile.
 Default false.
-[Currently used only for eKart APIs] isDangerous | boolean | true if shipment is Dangerous/Liquid.
+[Currently used only for eKart APIs] is_dangerous | boolean | true if shipment is dangerous/liquid.
 Default false.
 [Currently used only for eKart APIs]

 #####Optional field for Bluedart (Critical / Time defined delivery service):
 Parameter | Type | Description